n0th1ng-else/typescript-types-complex-example/article/ARTICLE.EN.md

 (we use composite export to create an alias for objects under the namespace)

 We basically export all data we have under the namespace with `export import` alias syntax.
-And, since the main package module is `index.ts` in the root, we write a global export to expose the namespace into the public:
+And, since the main package module is `index.ts` in the root, we write a global export to expose the namespace to the public:

 ```typescript
 // index.ts